2017–18 FA Cup: Qualifying rounds

+The winners from the fourth qualifying round were Tranmere Rovers, Solihull Moors, Hartlepool United, Chorley, Shaw Lane, AFC Telford United, Gainsborough Trinity, Nantwich Town, AFC Fylde, Guiseley, Kidderminster Harriers, Hyde United, Gateshead, Macclesfield Town, Billericay Town, Leyton Orient, Hereford, Aldershot Town, Chelmsford City, Oxford City, Maidenhead United, Heybridge Swifts, Woking, Truro City, Bromley, Slough Town, Dartford, Boreham Wood, Maidstone United, Leatherhead, Sutton United and Ebbsfleet United.

+Shaw Lane and Truro City were appearing in the competition proper for the first time.
+The reconstituted Hereford was also appearing at this stage for the first time in their own right, only three years after their formation following the demise of Hereford United.
+Truro City was only the second club from Cornwall ever to qualify for the first round of the FA Cup, with Falmouth Town last having done so in 1969-70.
+Of this season's other successful qualifiers, Billericay Town had not featured at this stage since 2007-08, Leatherhead had not done so since 2006-07, Heybridge Swifts since 2002-03, Hyde United since 1994-95 and Chorley since 1990-91.

-First Round Proper
+First round proper

-The First Round draw took place on 16 October and was broadcast live on BBC Two and BT Sport.
-All 40 First Round Proper ties were played on the weekend of 4 November.
+The first round draw took place on 16 October and was broadcast live on BBC Two and BT Sport.
+All 40 first round proper ties were played on the weekend of 4 November.
 32 teams from the qualifying competition joined the 48 teams from League One and League Two to compete in this round.
 The round included two teams from Level 8, Heybridge Swifts and Hyde United, who were the lowest-ranked teams still in the competition.

-Second Round Proper
+Second round proper

-The Second Round draw took place on 6 November and was broadcast live on BBC Two and BT Sport.
-All 20 Second Round Proper ties were played on the weekend of 2 December.
+The second round draw took place on 6 November and was broadcast live on BBC Two and BT Sport.
+All 20 second round proper ties were played on the weekend of 2 December.
 This round included three teams from Level 7 – Hereford, Slough Town, and Leatherhead – who were the lowest-ranked teams still in the competition.

-Third Round Proper
+Third round proper

-The Third Round draw took place on 4 December 2017 and was broadcast live on BBC Two and BT Sport before the final second round tie between Slough Town and Rochdale.
-All 32 Third Round Proper ties took place on the weekend of 5–8 January 2018.
+The third round draw took place on 4 December 2017 and was broadcast live on BBC Two and BT Sport before the final second round tie between Slough Town and Rochdale.
+All 32 third round proper ties took place on the weekend of 5–8 January 2018.
 A total of 64 clubs played in the third round; 20 winners of the second round, and 44 teams from Premier League and EFL Championship entering in this round.
-For the first time in 67 years no non-league team (i.e. from Level 5 or below) made the Third Round Proper, with all 32 such teams that advanced through qualifying being knocked out in the first two rounds, the last 10 in the Second Round Proper.
+For the first time in 67 years no non-league team (i.e. from Level 5 or below) made the third round proper, with all 32 such teams that advanced through qualifying being knocked out in the first two rounds, the last 10 in the second round proper.